Youth Participants (Summer/Fall 2021)

 Youth Participant

 Mia is a high school sophomore at Larchmont Charter School.
-She’s been going to school in Koreatown for about four years.
-She has taken an active role in improving the community.
-She is very involved in her school’s Community Service committee and is a member of the Girls Build L.A. club, which works on different projects to help the neighborhood.
+She’s been going to school in Koreatown for about four years and has taken an active role in improving the community.
+She is very involved in her school’s Community Service committee and is a member of Girls Build L.A., which works on different projects to help the neighborhood.
 She has been working as a waitress at the Solheim Lutheran Retirement Home in Eagle Rock during this COVID-19 pandemic.
 She volunteered there many times before officially getting a job.
 She hands out meals for the residents and helps out in the kitchen.
-It has proved to be a very meticulous and important job during the pandemic, as most of the residents are at-risk.
+It has proved to be a very meticulous and important job during the pandemic, as most of the residents are at risk.

 Mia'S story →